cpeter56/testdemofordenver/README.md

 # testdemofordenver
-this demo is for the ai bootcamp
+this demo is for the ai bootcamp edits for the bootcamp